Twisted duality for embedded graphs: Further directions

 \section{Further directions}

 Although the theory of twisted duality has answered many questions, many more have arisen in the course of this investigation.
-We consolidate here some questions mentioned in previous sections, as well as a few others.
+We consolidate here some questions mentioned in previous sections, and add a few others.

 \begin{enumerate}